mooneyj/jekyll-now/_posts/2019-10-3-Solar_WAW_Proposal.md

 The tilting mechanism must have a high enough holding torque to resist wind loading, but be able to slip in a crash condition.
 [Mark Havran](https://endless-sphere.com/forums/viewtopic.php?f=6&t=94721&sid=c873bc96a33fb6dda71d2c29d48ecb6b&start=25) is using an internal drive motor to minimise drag, with an adjustable clutch to allow slipping in a crash, and a spring to assist holding torque.

+For mounting struts use [EPPLER 863 STRUT AIRFOIL](http://airfoiltools.com/airfoil/details?airfoil=e863-il), as they have low drag even at high angle of attack.
+3D print airfoil sections, with internal carbon spar and woven carbon wrap.

 Dual front hub motors (Grin All Axle) if possible?
 Requires disk brake calipers.